Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Introduction

 Prior work mostly evaluates and benchmarks LLM-generated tests under predefined testing objectives and fixed quality metrics (e.g., unit tests, assertions, or issue-reproducing tests), typically with respect to a fixed target program or snapshot of code under test~\cite{lops2025system,zhang2025exploring,mundler2024swt,yuan2024evaluating,wang2025testeval,wang2024software,schafer2023empirical}.
 However, in complex real-world GitHub issue resolution~\cite{jimenez2024swebench,khandpur2025swebenchmultilingual}, the codebase and candidate patches evolve over time, and test writing and usage arise dynamically as self-directed behaviors rather than pre-specified evaluation objectives.
-Yet the intrinsic tendency of high-autonomy agents to write and use tests during such issue resolution—and the impact of such agent-written tests on resolution outcomes—has not been systematically studied.
+Yet the intrinsic tendency of high-autonomy agents to write and use tests during such issue resolution—and how prompt-induced changes in test writing relate to observed resolution outcomes and costs—has not been systematically studied.
 This motivates a closer empirical investigation of agent-written tests, guided by the following three research questions.

-\paragraph{Research questions and overview.} Guided by the above gap, we conduct a systematic empirical study of agent-written tests in GitHub issue resolution.
-Figure~\ref{fig:agent-tests-overview} summarizes our study design, which decomposes the problem into three complementary research questions. \textbf{RQ1} characterizes the agents' testing behaviors when test writing is required by the prompt: whether agents write tests, when they introduce them, and how intensively they execute them. \textbf{RQ2} shifts from behaviors to \emph{test content}, investigating what feedback signals agent-written tests actually emit at execution time (assertions vs.\ value-revealing prints) and what types of assertions agents use. \textbf{RQ3} evaluates \emph{impact}: by revising prompts to encourage or discourage writing new tests, we measure whether changing test-writing behavior meaningfully alters task resolution outcomes and what efficiency costs (API calls and tokens) these changes incur.
+\paragraph{Research questions and overview.} Guided by this gap, we study the role of agent-written tests in GitHub issue resolution.
+Figure~\ref{fig:agent-tests-overview} summarizes our study design, which decomposes the problem into three complementary research questions. \textbf{RQ1} characterizes the agents' testing behaviors under a light scaffold where test writing is optional: whether agents write tests, when they introduce them, and how intensively they execute them. \textbf{RQ2} shifts from behaviors to \emph{test content}, investigating what feedback signals agent-written tests actually emit at execution time (assertions vs.\ value-revealing prints), what types of assertions they use, and what kinds of runtime information those value-revealing prints typically inspect. \textbf{RQ3} examines \emph{observed outcome and efficiency changes}: by revising prompts to encourage or discourage writing new tests, we measure how changing test-writing behavior is accompanied by changes in task resolution outcomes and efficiency costs (API calls and tokens).